FloridaPlayers/Documents/Constitution.md

 ### Section 5 — Feedback

-The directors, designers and actors of each show will be allowed the option to participate in a talkback, organized by the show’s producer, director and stage manager and moderated by the Artistic Director of Florida Players or his or her designee, space and time permitting.
+The directors, designers, and actors of each show will be allowed the option to participate in a talkback organized by the show’s producer, director, and stage manager, time permitting.
+The Artistic Director of Florida Players, or his or her designee, will moderate the feedback session.
 If a space is not available or scheduling conflicts are too burdensome, a director may elect to include feedback inserts in their programs.
-The questions for these feedback inserts will be created through collaboration between Artistic Director, Production Manager and Director of the production.
+The questions for these feedback inserts will be created through collaboration between Artistic Director, Production Manager, and director of the production.

 ### Section 6 — Behavioral Documentation Process

-1. In the case that any cast or crew member has committed an act that may be deemed as inappropriate during an official rehearsal or performance of a show, or if any member of a show is in major breach of contract, a Behavioral Documentation Form must be filed with the Artistic Director in order to record the incident.
-This form must be filed within three (3) days of the incident, and must be signed by: the individual filing the form (the Complainant) the individual who the form is being filed against (the Respondent) and two (2) witnesses.
-If the form is not filed within three (3) days, the incident will be considered null and void.
+1. In the case that any cast or crew member has committed an act that may be deemed inappropriate during an official rehearsal or performance of a show, or if any member of a show is in major breach of contract, a behavioral documentation form must be filed with the Artistic Director in order to report the incident.
+This form must be filed within seven (7) days of the incident, and must be signed by: the individual filing the form and two (2) witnesses.
+If the form is not filed within seven (7) days, the incident will be considered null and void.
-2. After one (1) Behavioral Documentation Forms have been filed against the same individual, the Artistic Director will step in to mediate the issue between the respondent and the Complainant.
+2. After one (1) behavioral documentation form has been filed against an individual, the Assistant Artistic Director will step in to mediate the issue between the respondent and the complainant.
-3. After two (2) Behavioral Documentation Forms have been filed against the same individual, his/her position in the show will be re-evaluated by the Director, Stage manager, Production manager, Artistic Director and the Faculty Advisor.
+3. After two (2) behavioral documentation forms have been filed against the same individual, his/her position in the show will be re-evaluated by the director, stage manager, Production Manager, Artistic Director, and the Faculty Advisor.
-4. In the case that a form is filed against an individual who denies that the incident occurred or insists that the incident has been misrepresented, the Artistic Director will step in to mediate the issue between the Respondent and the Complainant.
+4. In the case that a form is filed against an individual who denies that the incident occurred or insists that the incident has been misrepresented, the Assistant Artistic Director will step in to mediate the issue between the respondent and the complainant.
-5. In the case that either the Artistic Director is the Complainant or the Respondent, the Assistant Artistic Director or Production Manager will take his or her place in the mediation and re-revaluation process.
+5. In the case that either the Assistant Artistic Director is the complainant or the respondent, the Artistic Director or Production Manager will take his or her place in the mediation and re-revaluation process.
-6. Behavioral forms will be filed in quintuplicate withone copy being kept by the Artistic Director, one copy being filed with the Florida Players’ faculty advisor, one copy being filed with the head of the respondent’s department (if applicable), one being filed with the complainant and one being filed with the respondent.
+6. Behavioral forms will be filed in quintuplicate (5) with one copy being kept by the Artistic Director, one copy being filed with the Florida Players’ Faculty Advisor, one copy being filed with the head of the respondent’s department (if applicable), one being filed with the complainant, and one being filed with the respondent.
-7. When the incident in question involve sexual harassment or physical assault, the complainant must file a University of Florida Complaint/Intake Form with the Office of Human Resource Services and follow the procedure put forth by the University of Florida in regards to sexual harassment or physical assault.
+7. When the incident in question involves sexual harassment or physical assault, the complainant must file a University of Florida Complaint/Intake Form with the Office of Human Resource Services and follow the procedure put forth by the University of Florida in regards to sexual harassment or physical assault.
-8. Florida Players reserves the right to deny or revoke membership to any member by majority vote of the Executive Board and ask any person to leave any event sponsored or co-sponsored by Florida Players in response to a behavioral issue or in response to a history of behavioral issues.
+8. Florida Players reserves the right to deny or revoke membership to any member by majority vote of the Executive Board and to ask any person to leave any event sponsored or co-sponsored by Florida Players in response to a behavioral issue or in response to a history of behavioral issues.
-9. Florida Players retains the right to archive Behavioral Forms and breached contracts.
-Florida Players also retains the rights to have archived Behavioral Forms and breached contract brought into discussion in good faith during elections and during Production Selection Committee Meetings.
+9. Florida Players retains the right to archive behavioral forms and breached contracts.
+Florida Players also retains the right to have archived behavioral forms and breached contracts brought into discussion during elections and during production Selection Committee meetings.

 ## Article XV — Adoption and Authority